google/xls/docs_src/codegen_options.md

 -   `--scheduling_options_used_textproto_file` is the path to write a textproto containing the actual configuration used for scheduling.

+-   `--codegen_version` is the version of codegen pipeline to use.
+Either 2 (refactored codegen), 1 (original codegen path), or 0 for default.
+Currently default means the 1 (original).

 # Feedback-driven Optimization (FDO) Options

 The following flags control the feedback-driven optimizations in XLS.
 For now,